How Do You Treat Severe Insomnia?

 In some patient cases when insomnia is a symptom of another condition like sleep apnea, a different approach to treatment is necessary.
 One potentially very effective approach is appliance therapy.
 This can be done with a CPAP machine, but many patients struggle with it because it’s uncomfortable and inconvenient for them.
 An alternative method is oral appliance therapy.

 When insomnia is a symptom of an underlying condition like sleep apnea, oral appliance therapy can actually address the condition and thus relieve the symptom.
 This method of treatment uses a simple, custom-made, comfortable oral appliance to treat many of the possible causes of insomnia like sleep apnea or a jaw joint (TMJ) disorder.
 Oral appliance therapy is approved by the American Academy of Sleep Medicine, so we’re proud to be able to provide it to you here at Koala® Center For Sleep & TMJ Disorders!

 We’d be very happy to tell you more about oral appliance therapy, and we’d be just as happy to determine what’s behind your insomnia.
 We can network with other professionals, like neurologists, if we need to in order to make a determination.
 To get started, contact our clinic today.
 If you leave your sleep issues or insomnia untreated, it could lead to serious health complications like heart conditions.

-Koala® Center For Sleep & TMJ Disorders has locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX.
+Koala® Center For Sleep & TMJ Disorders has locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX.
 To book a consultation with us at one of our locations, please visit our Appointments page or call our head office.
 We’d be happy to speak with you about anything related to your sleep.